-LGUs select economic entities, except for LGUs mentioned in Chapter III, Article 4 of the Public Call that have already selected and formed lists of economic entities.
+LSGUs select economic entities, except for LSGUs mentioned in Chapter III, Article 4 of the Public Call that have already selected and formed lists of economic entities.

-Individual projects for the energy renovation of family houses and apartments are also selected through public calls issued by LGUs, with two separate public Calls being announced, one for socially vulnerable households and the other for other households not falling into that category.
+Individual projects for the energy renovation of family houses and apartments are also selected through public calls issued by LSGUs.

-Within the framework of the public Call for subsidizing individual projects for the energy renovation of family houses and apartments for socially vulnerable households, the subject of financing will be the measures listed in Chapter I, Article 1, points 1), 2), subpoints (1) and (2), and point 5) of the Public Call, while for other households, it is necessary to include in a separate public Call all energy efficiency measures listed in that chapter.
+Within the framework of the public Call for subsidizing individual projects for the energy renovation of family houses and apartments for socially vulnerable households, the subject of financing will be the measures listed in Chapter I, Article 1, points 1), (2), and point 5) of the Public Call, while for other households, energy efficiency measures listed in that chapter.